I said the Giants at Redskins, just wanted to say Redskins.

 And it was the same thing with McDonald's franchisees.

-And it was a it was a distinctly American dream way for middle class people to own something, to have equity in something, and rise and rise.
+And it was a distinctly American dream way for middle-class people to own something, to have equity in something, and rise and rise the ladder of success in the United States.

 Now McDonald's is said to be in big trouble.

-One of the problems this story alludes to quoting a bunch of franchisees is that the corporate leadership in Oak Brook, Illinois, has no idea what it's doing.
+One of the problems in this story, one of the problems this story alludes to after quoting a bunch of franchisees, is that the corporate leadership in Oak Brook, Illinois, has no idea what it's doing.

 I hope this doesn't happen, needless to say.

-But I have my own theory, is the point here.
+But I have my own theory is the point here.

 I have my own theory, what happened here.